billba/topical/README.md

 As you can see, you can code topics in distributed web services largely the same way as standard applications.
 This is the magic of *Topical*.

-## What if I want a Topic to have many children?
+## Tell me about Topics and children

-Each topic defines and maintains its own state, including any notion of heirarchy.
-A given topic could have:
+A given topic can have:

 * no children
 * a single child
-* a map of children (allowing fast access to the right one)
-* an array of children (for instance an array of open questions ordered by recency)
-* ... or anything else
+* multiple children

 ## What goes into a Topic?